 National Law Day is celebrated on November 26 in India.
 It is not an official holiday, but vibrant celebrations are held throughout the country.
 Let’s explore this special day, its history and interesting facts.

-The constitution was adopted in 1849.
-It was introduced into the legislation by the Constituent Assembly, but the Indian lawyer, politician Bhimrao Ramji Ambedkar is considered its creator.
-He was posthumously awarded the Bharat Ratna Order, the highest state award for services to society.
-The constitution is the supreme legal act, which lists the foundations of the economic, political and legal systems.
+The Constitution of India was adopted in 1849 and was introduced into the Indian legislation by the Constituent Assembly.
+The main designer of the Constitution was the Indian lawyer and politician Bhimrao Ramji Ambedkar.
+For his services to the nation, he was posthumously awarded the Bharat Ratna Order, the highest state award of India.
+The Constitution is the supreme legal document that establishes the framework for India’s economic, political, and legal systems.

-- all laws adopted in the government must be in accordance with the main legal document;
+- All laws adopted by the government must be in accordance with the Indian Constitution.

-- one of the main principles of the country: to prevent the killing of cows and calves;
+- One of the main principles of the country is the prevention of the killing of cows and calves.

-- 2 copies of the document are written by hand;
+- Two copies of the document are hand-written.

-- it is the most voluminous in the world, it includes a preamble, 393 articles and 9 appendices.
-Each line here is worked out with enviable detail.
+- It is the longest Constitution in the world, with a preamble, 393 articles, and 9 appendices.
+Each line is crafted with meticulous detail.

 National Law Day is observed on November 26 each year.